Limits of CSP Problems and Efficient Parameter Testing: Limit theory and related notions

-Let $\mathcal C$ denote space of continuous functionals on $\mathcal K$, and let $\mathcal F \subset \mathcal C$ be a countable generating set with $\|f\|_\infty \leq 1$ for each $f \in \FF$ , that is, the linear subspace generated by $\mathcal F$ is dense in $\mathcal C$ in the $L^\infty$-norm.
+Let $\mathcal C$ denote space $C(\KK)$ of continuous functionals on $\mathcal K$, and let $\mathcal F \subset \mathcal C$ be a countable generating set with $\|f\|_\infty \leq 1$ for each $f \in \FF$ , that is, the linear subspace generated by $\mathcal F$ is dense in $\mathcal C$ in the $L^\infty$-norm.

-Denote by $\Pi(S)=\Pi_r(S)$ the set of all unlabeled $S$-decorated directed $r$-uniform hypergraphs for some arbitrary set $S$, where we will suppress $r$ in the notation, when it is clear which $r$ is meant (alternatively, $\Pi(S)$ denotes the isomorphism classes of the node labeled respective objects).
+Denote by $\Pi(S)=\Pi^r(S)$ the set of all unlabeled $S$-decorated directed $r$-uniform hypergraphs for some arbitrary set $S$, where we will suppress $r$ in the notation, when it is clear which $r$ is meant (alternatively, $\Pi(S)$ denotes the isomorphism classes of the node labeled respective objects).
+The set $\Pi_k(S)$ denotes the elements of $\Pi(S)$ of vertex cardinality $k$.
+Let $\G(k,F)$ denote the random induced subformula of $F$ on the set $S \subset V(F)$ that is chosen uniformly among the subsets of $V(F)$ of cardinality $k$.
+We define the homomorphism densities\sindex[notions]{homomorphism density} next.